-In a prior post, I suggested a Correctional Nurse Manifesto with seven propositions.
-This post, Manifesto Proposition Seven: Be a Force for Good, discusses the meaning and importance of the seventh and final proposition:
+In a prior post, we suggested a Correctional Nurse Manifesto with seven propositions.
+This post discusses the meaning and importance of the seventh and final proposition:

 Correctional nurses are a force for good in the community in which they work